Rompei/exslack/README.md

 {
   "webHookURL": "https://hooks.slack.com/services/X..../Y....",
   "destination": "@rompei",
-  "logDir": "/home/rompei/log"
+  "logDir": "/home/rompei/log",
+  "maxAge": 7,
+  "maxBackups": 5,
+  "maxSize": 100
 }
 ```

 - webHookURL: URL of incoming web hook of Slack.
 - destination: User name or channel name you want to notify to.
-- logDir(optional): If you need output of commands, set this varialbe or set from command line option `-log`.
+- logDir(optional): If you need output of commands, set this varialbe or set from command line option `-logfile`.
+- maxAge(optional): max age of log file (Default: 7 days).
+- maxBackups(optional): The number of log files (Default: 5 files).
+- maxSize(optional): Size of a log file (Default: 100MB).

 2. You have to prepare command list file like this.